Samikshadasgaonkar/fnp_sales_analysis_excel/README.md

 - What is the average order value and how does it vary by occasion or product category?

 ## Conclusion
+The analysis highlights that FNP’s sales are driven strongly by specific product categories (like Cakes and Flowers) and peak during festivals and special occasions.
+Male customers contribute slightly higher revenue than female customers, while certain cities face longer delivery times that may affect customer satisfaction.

+Orders are concentrated around specific days of the week and hours, showing potential to improve inventory planning and workforce allocation.
+The Average Order Value (₹3,520) provides a baseline for measuring future growth and setting upselling targets.

+By focusing on top-performing products, optimizing delivery in slower cities, and targeting promotions around high-demand days/months, FNP can increase revenue, improve customer experience, and strengthen operational efficiency.

 ## Future Work
+- Analyze customer demographics and buying behavior to design targeted marketing campaigns.

+- Use time-series forecasting to predict peak sales periods and optimize inventory.

+- Study delivery time patterns and explore ways to reduce delays in slower-performing cities.

+- Extend analysis to include cost data and identify the most profitable products/occasions

 ## Author & Contact
 - Samiksha Dasgaonkar
 - Data Analyst